 skip to requiem for a blog

-Tasha Fierce is a queer Black feminist writer and student of sociology at UCLA.
-She was born and raised in the occupied Tongva territory known as Los Angeles.
-Her work has appeared in White Riot: Punk Rock and the Politics of Race and Hot & Heavy: Fierce Fat Girls on Life, Love, and Fashion, as well as Bitch Magazine, EBONY.com, Jezebel, Bitch Planet and other publications.
+Tasha Fierce is a queer Black disabled nonbinary femme writer, artist, transition doula, facilitator, and mystic residing in the occupied Tongva/Kizh territory known as Pasadena, California.
+Their essays have been published in White Riot: Punk Rock and the Politics of Race and Hot & Heavy: Fierce Fat Girls on Life, Love, and Fashion, as well as Bitch, EBONY, Bitch Planet, and other publications.
 Their fiction appears in the anthology Nothing Without Us by Renaissance Press.
 You can learn more about their work by visiting their website at tashafierce.com, or by following @tashajfierce on FB/IG/Twitter.

 My name is Tasha Fierce.

-– a Black feminist [which for biographical purposes means I firmly believe in challenging white supremacist imperialist capitalist patriarchy and dismantling matrices of oppression, all while practicing love, compassion, and transformative justice principles]
+- – a Black feminist [which for biographical purposes means I firmly believe in challenging white supremacist imperialist capitalist ableist cisheteropatriarchy and dismantling matrices of oppression, all while uplifting love, compassion, and redemption]

-– an anarcho-communist/I believe the best we can hope for is decentralized, non-prescriptively hierarchical, and locally collectivist administration of natural and social resources)
+- – an anarchist (I believe the best we can hope for is decentralized, non-prescriptively hierarchical, and locally collectivist administration of natural and social resources)

 I have no children.
 I also have no fallopian tubes , by choice, and thank god for that.

 requiem for a blog: 2010-2018